The Isley Brothers: Later years

 Jasper, who earned a Juris Doctor in 2004, has continued to write, record, and perform all the music on his solo albums and produce artists for his Gold City label, including Liz Hogue, Out Front, and Brothaz By Choice.
 The most recent addition to the Gold City label is Jasper's son, Michael Jasper, a songwriter, recording artist and screenplay writer, who earned his law degree in 2018.
 In 1989, Chris Jasper wrote, produced and performed on "Make It Last" for Chaka Khan's CK album.
 In 2015, in conjunction with Sony Music, Jasper released the Essential Chris Jasper which encompasses all of the tracks that Jasper sang lead on during his Isley-Jasper-Isley years and solo career at CBS/Sony Music.
 In 2015, he received the German Record Critics Lifetime Achievement Award ("Preis der deutschen Schallplattenkritik").
 In 2016, Jasper was awarded the National R&B Society Lifetime Achievement Award.

 In 2017, the Isley Brothers (Ernie and Ronnie) collaborated with guitarist Santana (led by its namesake and founder Carlos Santana) and released Power of Peace, released on July 28 by Sony Music's Legacy Recordings.
 In 2019, Ron and Ernie Isley received the National R&B Music Society's Lifetime Achievement Award and Proclamations from the City of Atlantic City, while on stage in Atlantic City, NJ.
 In 2021 the brothers participated in a Verzuz with fellow R&B band Earth, Wind & Fire hosted by Steve Harvey, to celebrate both bands contributions to R&B & Pop music and African American culture.

 On September 30, 2022, the Isley Brothers released a new album, titled Make Me Say It Again, Girl, duetting with Beyoncé on the title track.

 Musical style and influences

 Influenced by gospel and doo-wop music, the group experimented with different musical styles over the course of their career, starting out in rock and roll before shifting their sound to soul music, then funk and funk rock.
 The group has also performed rhythm and blues and pop ballads.

 Awards and nominations

 The Isley Brothers were inducted the Rock and Roll Hall of Fame in 1992.
 In 1997, they were inducted into Hollywood's Rockwalk, and in 2003 they were inducted to the Vocal Group Hall of Fame.
+In January 2026, the group was set to receive a star on the Hollywood Walk of Fame.
+The group has sold over 18 million units in the United States alone.

+With their first major hit charting in 1959 ("Shout"), and their last one in 2001 ("Contagious"), they are among the few groups ever to have hit the Billboard Hot 100 with new music in six different decades and the only act in musical history to have achieved this accomplishment in consecutive decades, doing so from the 1950s until the 2000s.
+In 2006, the group was noted by Guinness World Records as holding the long R&B chart span of 45 years.